Hypergomas/jampack/README.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;
-JamPack is an extensible asset framework made for games and apps.
-You can cook files into jars by making recipes!
+JamPack is a lightweight, extensible asset framework made for use in games and apps.
+By default, it doesn't come with any encoders or decoders, but it's easy to make your own!

 &nbsp;&nbsp;&nbsp;&nbsp;
 To decode assets at runtime, you can open a jar, which you can unpack in order to receive it's raw asset data.